zcsain/react-weather-app/README.md

 - Choose between light or dark theme
 - Units and theme preferences are stored using cookies
 - Supports layouts for phones, tablets and laptops/desktops
+- Search suggestions for different locations with the same name

 ## Showcase